 My dissertation (with research funded by the Wenner-Gren foundation for Anthropological Research) from UC Santa Cruz (2004) is entitled Progressive Women, Traditional Men: The Politics of Knowledge and Gendered Stories of Development in the Northern Periphery of the EU and was an ethnographic account of the gendered effects of intersections of regional identity building, gender (equality) politics and European integration in an increasingly neoliberal and global imaginary around the turn of the millennium.
 It is not published in Sweden, but please contact me if you are interested in reading it.

 My current research focuses on questions of kinship and reproduction in relation to formations of gender, sexuality and race.
 In 2018 I am completing the leadership of a project funded by the Baltic Sea Foundation entitled 'Queer(y)ing kinship in the Baltic Region' where I work with associate professor Joanna Mizielinska (Warzaw) and associate professor Antu Sorainen (Helsinki) and Ph.D. student Raili Uibo at Södertörn.
-Here we are exploring the various paths to and meanings assigned to 'family' and 'intimacy' among LGBTQ folks in these different settings.
+The project explores various paths to and meanings assigned to 'family' and 'intimacy' among LGBTQ folks in different national settings around the Baltic sea.
 My own theoretical interests lie at the intersection of queer, affect, and critical race scholarship on reproduction and my ethnographic research focuses on ideas about relatedness, sexual and racial difference, futurity and intimate/affective labour among LGBTQ multi-parent families in the Stockholm area.
 Publications include a special issue of lambda nordica on Kinship and Reproduction (with Jenny Gunnarsson Payne), an article in Sexualities, and several forthcoming articles as well as an anthology.

-Two central strands run through all my feminist (academic) endeavors; a passion for creative writing and a commitment to decolonial and antiracist pedagogy and research.
+Two central strands run through all my feminist (academic) endeavors; a passion for embodied style and creative writing and a commitment to decolonial and antiracist pedagogy and research.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.